AmeerTaweel/note-x-pro/README.md

-# note-x-pro
+# NoteXPro
-NoteXPro is a simple notepad made with Vue.js.
+NoteXPro is a simple notepad made with Vue.js and Bootstrap.